REPORT UNSAFE LASER LIGHT SHOWS

 Contacting ILDA

-If the show was done by an ILDA Member (see here for list), you can also file an Ethics Complaint.
+Plus, if the show was done by an ILDA Member (see here for list), you can also file an Ethics Complaint.
 ILDA can investigate and can take action within the association.

 Information to include